-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £101,300 for every year that useful lives had to be reduced.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used; the rate at which salaries are projected to increase; changes in retirement ages; mortality rates; and expected returns on pension fund assets.
+Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used; the rate at which salaries are projected to increase; changes in retirement ages; mortality rates; and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-The sensitivity of each of the assumptions used by the actuaries can be seen in Note 31 to the accounts.
-Arrears/Debt Impairment At 31 March 2015, the Council had a balance of sundry debtors of £1,877,553.
-A review of debtors, profiled by the age of the debt, suggested that an impairment of doubtful debts of 32% (£601,537) was appropriate.
+The sensitivity of each of the assumptions used by the actuaries can be seen in Note 28 to the accounts.
+Arrears/Debt Impairment At 31 March 2017, the Council had a balance of sundry debtors of £3,416,438.
+A review of debtors, profiled by the age of the debt, suggested that an impairment of doubtful debts of 23% (£779,795) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, and an increase of 5% was attributed to each category of aged debt, an additional impairment charge of £92,800 would need to be set aside as an allowance.
-Provision for Non-Domestic Rates appeals Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2014/15 and earlier financial years, in their proportionate share.
+If collection rates were to deteriorate, and an increase of 5% was attributed to each category of aged debt, an additional impairment charge of £170,822 would need to be set aside as an allowance.
+Provision for Non-Domestic Rates appeals Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2016/17 and earlier financial years, in their proportionate share.
 A provision has been recognised as the best estimate that businesses have been overcharged based on the Valuation Office ratings list of appeals, the analysis of previous appeals and other relevant information known about.
-The Council's share of the business rate appeal provision amounted to £1.9 million.
-If rates changed by 1% on the existing rates then there would be an increase of £0.4 million in the Council's share of the provision.
+The Council's share of the total business rate appeal provision of £3.809m amounted to £1.524 million.
+A further 1 percentage point provision rate increase, leading to a lower rateable value and reduced business rates income, would increase the Council's share of the liability by £0.304m.